 The solutions in this guide are divided into three categories: enterprise, agency, and small-to-medium business (SMB).
 However, SaaS deployments make modern software more flexible and scalable than ever before.

 Though the core functions of all solutions in this niche are the same, there is additional functionality that different business sizes and types might look for.

 Compare the top recruiting software for enterprise, agency, and SMB based on major features and TechnologyAdvice ratings.
 Many of the vendors compared below offer tiered solutions to accommodate businesses of any size or type.

 Recruiting software is a category of human resources management (HRM) that handles the process of posting jobs and attracting top talent for vacant positions within a company.
-Recruiting streamlines the entire candidate search and hiring process to make it easier for organizations to add employees.
+From posting jobs to reviewing resumes and interviewing candidates, recruiting software streamlines the entire candidate search and hiring process, automating when possible to lessen workloads.
+By eliminating paperwork and offering powerful resume and candidate search functions, the software makes it easier for organizations to find and hire employees.

 |Zoho Recruit||PCRecruiter||Breezy HR|

 Recruiting is, unfortunately, a time-consuming process.
 Recruiters and hiring managers face resume overload.
 After they sort, rank, and send applications to the correct person for review, they then have to collaborate with managers to screen, interview, and onboard qualified candidates.
 And along the way, everyone in the process must communicate with follow-up emails, internal messages, and offer letters.

 It’s high volume.
 It’s complex, and losing track of candidates may mean losing a chance to hire the best employee for the opening, or diminishing the company’s hiring brand in the candidate marketplace.